Bartlesville CDL Ticket Attorney

 DPS must also suspend your CDL if you violate an out-of-service order, or if you are convicted of a “railroad highway grade crossing offense.”
 For a full explanation of when the State may suspend your CDL, click here.

 If you’ve had a CDL ticket, or other types of ticket that could lead to a loss of your license, don’t despair.
 The Persaud Law Office can help you with CDL ticket defense.
-We will offer an initial consultation at no cost.
 Contact us today.